sachinsu/sachinsu.github.io/work_journal/software.md

     - If an organization has high confidence in the capacity of internal IT resources and high confidence in their ability to deliver necessary results, then the On-Premise cost structure can be expected to save money over the longer term when compared to Cloud.
 If, instead, the convenience and flexibility of Cloud is sought, with the extra hand-holding for upgrades and guidance services, and the operating budget can afford an ongoing multi-year Cloud subscription, then relying on the external centralized hosted solution could be more compelling.

 - [Logging rules][Architecture](https://tuhrig.de/my-logging-best-practices/)
+    - ERROR: "your code is really broken"
+    - WARNING: "your code is broken, but only in a subtle way that will bite you later"
+    - INFO: "irrelevant trivia"
+    - DEBUG: "information that would help you understand what's going on if you had enabled debug logging in production which you didn't"
     - INFO Level is for business while DEBUG is for developers
     - Log INFO after the operation is over and not before
     - Distinguish between WARNING (Typically can be retried) and error